rfo909/CFT/doc/Doc.md

 It is command line based, and can be programmed interactively, creating one-line functions, but mostly we use editors for creating function code.

-The language is object oriented, with all values being objects, but for simplicity does not allow user-defined classes.
+The language is object oriented, with all values being objects, but does not allow user-defined classes.
 Here we call a function "bin()" inside an integer object.